The Church of the Holy Sepulcher is the holiest Christian site in the world.

 Filming at the Church of Holy Sepulcher

 Immediately inside the entrance of the church lies the Stone of Unction.
 This commemorates the original stone which was used for the preparation of Jesus’ body prior to burial.
 This stone dates back to 1808 and was made to replace an earlier 12th-century slab that was destroyed.
 Close by the stone is a mosaic that depicts Christ’s preparation for burial.
 To the right of the entrance to the church, there is a stairway that leads to Golgotha, the place where Jesus was crucified.
 There is a chapel here that features a mosaic of Jesus being nailed to the cross which dates back to the twelfth century.

 The Greek Orthodox Calvary contains the actual Rock of Calvary.
 The rock is displayed in glass casing but does contain a hole allowing pilgrims to touch it.
 The rock still contains the slots cut for the crosses of Jesus and the two thieves.

 A low doorway serves as the entrance to the tiny Chapel of the Holy Sepulcher, which contains the actual tomb of Christ.

 A marble slab covers the place where Christ’s body was laid out and from which he rose from the dead

-A focal point and famed image from the Church of the Holy Sepulcher, is the Rotunda.
-This round chapel which is topped by a large dome decorated with a 12 pointed star to represent each of the apostles.
+A focal point and famed image of the Church of the Holy Sepulcher is the Rotunda.
+This round chapel which is topped by a large dome decorated with a 12-pointed star to represent each of the apostles.
 At the top of the dome is an opening where the light streams through with spectacular effect.